wazo-platform/wazo-js-sdk/README.md

 ```

 ##### Holding a call
-Use this method to put on hold a running call.
+Use this method to put a running call on hold.
 ```js
 phone.hold(
   callSession: CallSession, // The call session to put on hold